dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 ### Other
 - "rock-solid" (use "solid" instead)
 - "drove" (use "guided", "led", or "directed" instead)
+- "Time Invested" (use "Time" instead - shorter and clearer)
 - Multiple exclamation marks (!!)
 - Excessive parenthetical asides
 - ALL CAPS (be careful - use sparingly, only for emphasis when needed)